king-github/SimpleCMS/README.md

 # Simple Content Management System

+Look into wiki to see screenshots.

 ## Used modules and frameworks:
 - java 8
 - spring boot 2 (currently 2.0.8)
 - JPA (on Hibernate) with spring-boot-data
 - spring security users with roles and authorities
-- Jade (PUG) not much popular but very elegant view engine
+- Jade (PUG) not much popular but very elegant template engine

 ## Compile and run:

 **Run with maven:**

+Running with profile 'dev' you don't need outer database (will be used H2).
+For other profiles '*dev2*'(mySQL), '*dev3*' (PostgreSQL) you need configure db connection in application-devX.properties.
+The database is created every time the app is started.
+You can change it in properties file.

+Data for pre-filling db is in FixturesDev class.
+You can sign in to panel with username *admin* and password *pass*.
 ```
 mvn spring-boot:run -Dspring-boot.run.profiles=dev
 ```